 A proper voice recording studio has several components that come together to make the quality of your audio recordings sound professional.

 When you achieve high-quality recordings, you allow your voice over style to shine through your work.
 This impresses voice over clients and increases your chance of getting booked for other jobs.

 It may sound strange to some, but it’s common for voice talent to set up their first studio in a closet, which often contains many useful sound absorption items, such as linens and clothing.
 This setup can actually work quite well.
-So, if you're building your studio space in a closet, try leaving most of the contents but situate them far enough from your body so that you won't brush against them while recording.
+So, if you’re building your studio space in a closet, try leaving most of the contents but put them far away enough from your body so that you won’t brush against them while recording.